Johor Bahru Bucket List: Amazing Places to Visit in Johor Bahru, Malaysia

-Like other cities around the world, Johor Bahru also has its avenue for hawker street food.
-The Medan Selera Meldrum Walk offers a wide range of Malaysian dishes during evenings.
+Like other cities worldwide, Johor Bahru also has its avenue for hawker street food.
+The Medan Selera Meldrum Walk offers a wide range of Malaysian dishes during the evenings.

-However, make sure to get there early since there will surely be many people due to low prices.
+However, make sure to get there early since there will undoubtedly be many people due to low prices.
 Here are some of the must-taste dishes you should look for:

 Danga Bay is filled with multiple lifestyle and entertainment activities for adults and children.
 If you’re in the mood for shopping, the Danga City Mall contains a large variety number of stores.

 Since Johor Bahru has plenty of adventures to offer, it wouldn’t hurt to visit a park that relaxes your mind and spirit.
-Taman Merdeka is a park that has a refreshing atmosphere filled with multiple trees.
+Taman Merdeka is a park with a refreshing atmosphere filled with multiple trees.

 There are plenty of activities that you can do, such as jogging, swimming, and even rock climbing.
 Also, this park was established in commemoration of the nation’s struggle for independence.

 To help you plan out your visit to Johor Bahru, we listed places to visit and other amazing Johor Bahru, Malaysia.
-We also listed some of the best travel deals and tour packages and excellent flight deals and accommodation.
+We also listed some of the best travel deals, tour packages, and excellent flight deals and accommodation.